Arseni1919/Learning_DRL/README.md

 <img src="pics/dgn3.png" width="700">

 The main trick here is the very construction of the NN arrangement which forces agents to cooperate only with their neighbour circle.
 And its changing adjacency matrices allows dynamic interaction when agents can move and change neighbours all the time.

+> A nice novel idea: use convolutional networks to coordinate learning between agents.

 ### IPPO (2022)